5 Yoga Asanas That Can Help In Cancer Treatment

 • The salutation pose allays frayed nerves by awakening the brain center and a calm nervous system is a guarantee of the well-being of the body.

-- Reclining Butterfly Pose
+Reclining Butterfly Yoga Pose For Cancer Patients

 This yogic posture is quite helpful for cancer patients especially breast cancer patients.
 It can alleviate back pain and relieve stress.